-As part of the ongoing project, Mainfreight Transport & Warehouse data experts in Europe are pulling their data into the mix too: growing analytical capability and insights globally.
-Whether it’s at a branch-specific, regional, national or global level; users have improved efficiency to find the up to date information that they need, when they need it.
+As part of the ongoing project, Mainfreight Transport & Warehouse data experts in Europe are pulling their data into the mix too - growing analytical capability and insights globally.
+Whether it’s at a branch-specific, regional, national or global level, users have improved efficiency to find the up to date information that they need, when they need it.
 The data in MainTel is accessed securely, so Mainfreight has complete control over users seeing the information to the permitted level.

 From a user perspective, Air & Ocean and Transport divisions can source data quickly and easily.
 Heightened visibility means that customer-facing users have a broader view of their customers’ activities.
-It’s opening the door to even better conversations and more personalised customer experience.
+It’s opening the door to even better conversations and a more personalised customer experience.
 In future, there’s scope to provide even more customer-specific insights with advanced analytics and integration of these insights into operational systems.
 As John summarises,

 “We’re always improving how we can support our customers.
 They want to see the full supply chain, and we’re making that a reality.”

 We continue to look for value-add innovation solutions together: only recently implementing a COVID data tracking solution to monitor the effects of this on Mainfreight business.
 This would have been extremely difficult without MainTel.
 In taking on crucial data analytics projects such as this, Mainfreight continues to lead the way.